Healthy Holiday Swaps

 Reindeer Face Sandwich

 For many families, the holiday season evokes the smells and taste of delicious cookies and other baked goods.
-Baking cookies from scratch allows you to substitute more nutrient-rich ingredients such as whole wheat pastry flour, ground flax, oatmeal, pumpkin, dried fruit, nuts, dark chocolate and healthier fats such as canola oil.
+Baking cookies from scratch allows you to substitute more nutrient-rich ingredients such as whole wheat pastry flour, ground flax, oatmeal, pumpkin, dried fruit, nuts, dark chocolate and healthier fats such as canola or grapeseed oil.

 Simplify Holiday Favorites

 Often, less is more (and healthier too) when it comes to holiday dishes.
 Instead of green bean casserole, serve steamed frozen or fresh green beans topped with toasted almonds.
-Make your own cranberry sauce with less added sugar.
+Make your own cranberry sauce with citrus zest and less added sugar.
 Consider roasting fresh sweet potatoes instead of the marshmallow/syrup version.
 Make a simple brown and wild rice pilaf and offer whole grain rolls with your meal.

 Keep on Moving!